ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 absence, can be attached to the main dataset as described in :ref:`supplementary_variables`.

 No depth coordinate is required as this is determined by Iris.
+However, to compute the volume automatically when ``volcello`` is not provided, the depth coordinate units should be convertible to meters.

 Parameters:
     * `operator`: Operation to apply.